Complexity of constraint satisfaction: Tree-based restrictions

 Some considered restrictions are based on the tractability of the constraint satisfaction problem where the constraints are all binary and form a tree over the variables.
 This is a structural restriction, as it can be checked by looking only at the scopes of the constraints, ignoring domains and relations.

-This restriction is based on primal graph of the problem, which is a graph whose vertices are the variables of the problem and the edges represent the presence of a constraint between two variables.
+This restriction is based on the primal graph of the problem, which is a graph whose vertices are the variables of the problem and the edges represent the presence of a constraint between two variables.
 Tractability can however also be obtained by placing the condition of being a tree to the primal graph of problems that are reformulations of the original one.

 Equivalence conditions

 Constraint satisfaction problems can be reformulated in terms of other problems, leading to equivalent conditions to tractability.
-The most used reformulation is that in terms of the homomorphism problem.
+The most-used reformulation is that in terms of the homomorphism problem.

 Constraint satisfaction and the homomorphism problem

-A link between constraint satisfaction and database theory has been provided in the form of a correspondence between the problem of constraint satisfiability to the problem of checking whether there exists a homomorphism between two relational structures.
-A relational structure is a mathematical representation of a database: it is a set of values and a set of relations over these values.
+A link between constraint satisfaction and database theory has been provided in the form of a correspondence between the problem of constraint satisfiability and the problem of checking whether there exists a homomorphism between two relational structures.
+A relational structure is a mathematical representation of a relational database: it is a set of values and a set of relations over these values.
 Formally, $A=(V,R^A_1,\ldots,R^A_n)$, where each $R^A_i$ is a relation over $V$, that is, a set of tuples of values of $V$.

 A relational structure is different from a constraint satisfaction problem because a constraint is a relation and a tuple of variables.
 Also different is the way in which they are used: for a constraint satisfaction problem, finding a satisfying assignment is the main problem; for a relation structure, the main problem is finding the answer to a query.

 The constraint satisfaction problem is however related to the problem of establishing the existence of a homomorphism between two relational structures.
 A homomorphism is a function from the values of the first relation to the values of the second that, when applied to all values of a relation of the first structure, turns it into a subset of the corresponding relation of the second structure.
 Formally, $h$ is a homomorphism from $A=(V,R^A_1,\ldots,R^A_n)$ to $B=(D,R^B_1,\ldots,R^B_n)$ if it is a function from $V$ to $D$ such that, if $(x_1,\ldots,x_k) \in R^A_i$ then $(h(x_1),\ldots,h(x_k)) \in R^B_i$.